Text by CLOT Magazine

 These instruments require a clear overarching plan to get started and possibly constant overview (even when improvising).
 This process might also happen intuitively or on the fly.
 However, in my experience, proper and efficient planning can get you a long way, especially when your goal is to come up with something of artistic and emotional value.
 What I mean is that I don’t want to be busy with too many technicalities at the creative stage.

 What is your relationship with technology nowadays?
 And how do you cope with technology (screen/digital) overload?

-Well, honestly, it is hard to keep track of the vast amount of devices that are coming out.
+Honestly, it is hard to keep track of the vast number of devices that are coming out.
 In general, I’m intrigued by companies who do remakes old analogue machine and release it again but with a modern interface.
-This has many advantages, like space: thanks to ephemeralisation, engineers can now cram so much more information into a small chip, which in the early days would have required a big capacitor.
+This has many advantages, like space: thanks to ephemeralisation, engineers can now cram so much more information into a small chip, which would have required a big capacitor in the early days.
 Smaller sizes mean you can pack your instrument and bring it to your gig.
 Usability and memory have improved: in many remakes of older synths you now can save your work and recall it immediately (a huge advantage).

 When I manage, I do feel refreshed, though.
 It can be very distractive and even misleading to keep looking at the visual translation of sound on screen, especially at the creative stage.
 I’m not sure I am actively dealing with the issue of general screen overload (!) but I am at least aware of the danger of spending too much time in front of it.
 What I normally do during summertime is to leave my phone at home when I go out, be around more people and read books.